basherpm/basher/README.md

 # basher

-A package manager for bash scripts and functions.
+A package manager for shell scripts and functions.

-Basher allows you to quickly install bash packages directly from github.
+Basher allows you to quickly install shell packages directly from github.
 Instead of looking for specific install instructions for each package and messing with your path, basher will create a central location for all packages and manage their binaries for you.

 [![Build Status](https://travis-ci.org/basherpm/basher.svg?branch=master)](https://travis-ci.org/basherpm/basher)